pananton/busrpc-spec/docs/style.md

 ## Busrpc entities naming

-* Use lower case underscore-separated names for busrpc services, namespaces, classes and methods
+* Use lower case underscore-separated names for busrpc namespaces, classes, methods and services
-* Busrpc structures, descriptors and enumerations correspond directly to protobuf `message` and `enum` types and should follow the rules specified by the [previous](#protobuf-entities-naming) section
+* Busrpc structures, descriptors and enumerations correspond directly to protobuf `message` and `enum` types and must follow the rules specified by the [previous](#protobuf-entities-naming) section
 * Methods that do not have a return value (not to be confused with methods that have empty return value!) usually can be considered an event sinks and may be prefixed with *on* for uniformity (for example, *on_signed_in*, *on_profile_updated*, etc.)

 ## Imports

+Each busrpc protobuf file should be self-contained, which means that including/importing it's generated source file also includes/imports generated source files of it's transitive depenendecies.
+The rules specified in this section are aimed to achieve this.

-* Always use `import public`
+* Use `import public`
-* Use path relative to busrpc API root directory when importing *proto* files (for example, if file *dir1/dir2/file1.proto* should be imported to any other file (even in the same directory) do this with `import public "dir1/dir2/some.proto";`)
+* Use path relative to busrpc root directory when importing *proto* files (for example, if file *dir1/dir2/file1.proto* should be imported to any other file (even in the same directory) do this with `import public "dir1/dir2/some.proto";`)
+* Import framework-provided *busrpc.proto* file to each class description file *class.proto*
+* Method description file *method.proto* must always import method's class description file *class.proto* (even if method is static)

+### Import order

-* If several files are imported, prefer to order them by their scope (from narrowest to widest):
+If several files are imported, prefer to order them by their scope (from narrowest to widest):
-  * method-scoped files
+1. method-scoped files
-  * class-scoped files
+2. class-scoped files
-  * namespace-scoped files
+3. namespace-scoped files
-  * global files
+4. global files

 * Inside the method description file *method.proto* import class description file *class.proto* first (even if method is static) and then all remaining files in the order specified in the previous point
 * Inside the service description file *service.proto* import method description files after any other files (ordered as specified above)
 * Prefer to order method description files imported by the service description file *service.proto* in the following way: